abstract-open-solutions/djc.recipe/djc/recipe/django/README.txt

     file, if not provided, the default template will be used.
 See Templating_ for more details.

+settings-template-extension
+    If specified, the given template is appended to the template specified by ``settings template`` or to the default one.

 media-origin
     If specified, defines a directory from which to copy the static files that have to go in ``media-directory``: the files will be copied over only if